AqwamCreates/DataPredict/docs/BasicTutorials/UsingOptimizers.md

 -- A simple linear trend: Y = X + 10.

--- But we add one "noisy" data point at the end to trick the model.

 -- Input (X) -> Expected Output (Y).

 -- 1 -> 11